Don Everly of early rock ‘n’ roll Everly Brothers dies at 84

 Published

-Don Everly, one-half of the pioneering Everly Brothers whose harmonising country rock hits impacted a generation of rock ‘n’ roll music, has died aged 84.Full Article
+Everly died at his home in Nashville on Saturday, according to his attorney and family spokesperson.
+His brother, Phil Everly, died in January 2014 at age 74.Full Article

-Don Everly, one-half of the pioneering Everly Brothers whose harmonizing country rock hits impacted a generation of rock ‘n’..
+NASHVILLE, Tenn.
+(AP) — Don Everly, one-half of the pioneering Everly Brothers whose harmonizing country rock hits impacted a..

+Don Everly and his younger brother Phil were in the first group of acts to be inducted into the Rock & Roll Hall of Fame in 1986.